dvidelabs/poly.shell/README.md

 `options`:

-  - `options.args` : (a string or array of strings), optional extra arguments to ssh before the command to execute (these arguments are for ssh, not the command being run by ssh).
+  - `options.args` :

+      (a string or array of strings), optional extra arguments to ssh before the command to execute (these arguments are for ssh, not the command being run by ssh).

-  - `options.issuer` : optional name used for logging, overrides `host` and `name` for this purpose.
+  - `options.issuer` :

+      optional name used for logging, overrides `host` and `name` for this purpose.
 Set by job control when creating a shell for a job action with the actions `this.issuer` property.

-  - `options.log` : optional true to enable logging (set by job controls log setting for job action shells).
+  - `options.log` :

+      optional true to enable logging (set by job controls log setting for job action shells).

-  - `options.name` : optional informative system name used for logging (not a user name for remote login).
+  - `options.name` :

+      optional informative system name used for logging (not a user name for remote login).

-  - `options.passwordCache` : enables sharing of passwords between multiple shells - see `Password Agents`.
+  - `options.passwordCache` :

+      enables sharing of passwords between multiple shells - see `Password Agents`.

+  - `options.port` :

-  - `opts.port` : integer port number for ssh if not the standard port 22 (can also be set in `.ssh/config`).
+      integer port number for ssh if not the standard port 22 (can also be set in `.ssh/config`).

-  - `options.sh` : optional name for the shell to use instead of the environment SHELL variable.
+  - `options.sh` :

+      optional name for the shell to use instead of the environment SHELL variable.

-  - `options.ssh` : optional alternative ssh command to use for remote access.
+  - `options.ssh` :

+      optional alternative ssh command to use for remote access.

-  - `options.user` : optional user name for ssh (can also be set in `.ssh/config`)
+  - `options.user` :

+      optional user name for ssh (can also be set in `.ssh/config`).

 ### shell.run(cmd, [callback(err)]